 The Summer School is open to 20 graduate and master students as well as early career researchers with a specialized interest in participation and mobilization in different fields of study, including political science, political sociology, political communication, and political anthropology from throughout European and beyond.

-Applicants must email a cover letter in which they explain how the Summer School would be beneficial for their reserach, a 500-word abstract of their proposed paper, and a curriculum vitae no later than 15th of April 2013: to pam.summerschool[AT]gmail.com
+Applicants must email a cover letter in which they explain how the Summer School would be beneficial for their research, a 500-word abstract of their proposed paper, and a curriculum vitae no later than 20th of April 2015: to pam.summerschool[AT]gmail.com

 Applicants will be informed of the outcome by email as soon as possible.
 Those offered places must confirm their participation within 7 days, after which places may be offered to applicants on the reserve list.

 Students will be required to write and submit a 7.000-8.000 words paper before the starting of the Summer School.
 The paper will be then presented and discussed during one of the afternoon sessions.

 Students will be also required to complete the mandatory readings for morning lectures and method sessions (see below) and to actively participate in discussion during morning and afternoon sessions.

 Successful participation in the Summer School will be fully accredited with 30 credits and a certificate of participation.

 English will be the working language of the Summer School.
 Therefore students are expected to have a good command of written and spoken English.